 In particular, being a member will enhance your credibility, giving recognition to every responsible landlord.
 It also helps you keep up-to-date on the latest information and legislative changes in the PRS.
 Whatever your status, most landlords face the same regulatory and legal challenges, currently governing the PRS – regulation you may be unaware of if you aren’t a member of a landlords’ association.
 The repercussions of not understanding these regulations can be very costly.

-Our other workaround landlords’ mental health and our guidance to landlords on dealing with domestic violence has also brought attention to the hidden issues landlords face that the media and the wider public may have not considered before.
+Our other workaround landlords’ mental health and our guidance to landlords on dealing with domestic violence have also brought attention to the hidden issues landlords face that the media and the wider public may have not considered before.

 Does it Provide Accreditation or Licensing of any Kind?